daizhongxiang/Federated_Bayesian_Optimization/README.md

-# Federated Bayesian Optimization via Thompson Sampling
+# Code for the Paper:

-This repository is the python3 implementation of the paper: Federated Bayesian Optimization via Thompson Sampling, which is submitted to NeurIPS 2020.
+Zhongxiang Dai, Kian Hsiang Low and Patrick Jaillet. "[Federated Bayesian Optimization via Thompson Sampling.](https://daizhongxiang.github.io/papers/fbo.pdf)" In 34th Conference on Neural Information Processing Systems (NeurIPS-20), Dec 6-12, 2020.

 The code here is for the Landmine Detection real-world experiment (see Section 5.2 of the main paper).

 ## Description of the landmine detection dataset